JuliaLang/PrecompileTools.jl/docs/src/index.md

 You can have more than one `@recompile_invalidations` block in a module.
 For example, you might use one to wrap your `using`s, and a second to wrap your method extensions.

+!!! warning
+    Package developers should be aware of the tradeoffs in using `@recompile_invalidations` to wrap method extensions:

+    - the benefit is that you might deliver a better out-of-the-box experience for your users, without them needing to customize anything
+    - the downside is that it will increase the precompilation time for your package.
+Worse, what can be invalidated once can sometimes be invalidated again by a later package, and if that happens the time spent recompiling is wasted.

+    Using `@recompile_invalidations` in a "Startup" package is, in a sense, safer because it waits for all the code to be loaded before recompiling anything.
+On the other hand, this requires users to implement their own customizations.

+    Package developers are encouraged to try to fix "known" invalidations rather than relying reflexively on `@recompile_invalidations`.

 ## When you can't run a workload